Jorge2091/eng130_jorge_ansible/README.md

 Ansible Acts as a controller to other instances.
 Ansible is an automated engine that automates provisioning configuration management, application deployment and many other processes.
 Ansible can be installed on Red Hat Enterprise Linux, CentOS, or Fedora; Ubuntu; Debian making it really flexible.
 ## what is Iac
 Infrastructure as code (IaC) uses DevOps methodology and versioning with a descriptive model to define and deploy infrastructure, such as networks, virtual machines, load balancers, and connection topologies.
-Just as the same source code always generates the same binary, an IaC model generates the same environment every time it deploys.
+Just as the same source code always generates the same binary, an IaC model generates the same environment every time it deploys.</br>
+The benefits of Iac is that it can create instances with the correct modules and requirement it needs to run the softwares, this is similar to docker images or IMA images in aws.
 <img src="./images/ansible.png">
 ### Blue green deployment
 It used for upgrade or updates in applications.
 It is used when you don't want any downtime when deploying new features or updates to a server.